John Tilley (Mayflower passenger): Life in England

-John Tilley was baptised on 19 December 1571 at Henlow in Bedfordshire, England.
+John Tilley was baptized on 19 December 1571 at Henlow in Bedfordshire, England.
 He was the eldest child of Robert Tilley and his wife Elizabeth.
 John had a younger brother, Edward, who also came on the Mayflower with his wife.
 John Tilley, his brother Edward and their wives all perished that first winter in the New World.

 There are few records of John Tilley's life in England.
 His name appears in the will of George Clarke of Henlow, dated 22 September 1607, which notes that Thomas Kirke, then residing with Tilley, owed money to him.
 There is a record of a John Tilley, yeoman, residing at Wooton, Bedfordshire, who made a disposition on 7 April 1613 with his age stated as 40 years, which would probably make him the Mayflower passenger of that name.

 Additionally, October 1617 Robert Tilley was apprenticed by his father John Tilley to Bedford tailor John Jones for eight years.
 (This information was also printed in The Howland Quarterly Howland Quarterly v71 #1 Mar 2006, “The Tilley’s of England and New England: Part 1” by Gail Ann Adams.)

-Robert Tylly son of John and Joan was baptized 25 Nov 1604 in Henlow.
+Robert Tilly son of John and Joan was baptized 25 Nov 1604 in Henlow.
 Nearby Bedford was the residence of Joan Rogers Hawkins, Robert’s half sister (from his mother Joan’s first marriage).
 Joan Rogers married Edward Hawkins in St Paul church in Bedford 27 Jun 1620.
 Robert married Edward’s sister Mary at the same church in 27 Jun 1632.

 It has been suggested that John Tilley moved at some point prior to 1620 to Leiden, Netherlands with the Pilgrims (or “saints” as Plymouth Governor William Bradford later referred to them).
 This is called into question if he arranged an apprenticeship for his son in Bedfordshire in Oct 1617.
 It’s possible that Robert aged 12 was living with a guardian in Oct 1617 or perhaps John travelled back from Leiden to arrange the apprenticeship.

 There is evidence that Edward Tilley, John’s brother, agreed to take on an apprentice for five years in Leiden 25 Apr 1618.
 This apprentice did not travel on the Speedwell or Mayflower, so perhaps the agreement was set aside.

 If John Tilley was not with Pilgrims in Leiden, then he would have been one of Bradford's "strangers" who joined the expedition in Southampton where the Mayflower met up with the Speedwell in July 1620.
 (The Speedwell having left Leiden 22 July with Pilgrims on-board.
 It was abandoned at Plymouth on 27 August after multiple attempts to repair leaks failed and the ship was deemed not safe to make the crossing.)

 There is little information about the lives of John Tilley and his wife Joan.
 John Tilley was documented as a member of the Leiden Separatist congregation as well as his brother Edward.
 Edward's ward Henry Samson may also have been a member.